Thousands of Resources. Ready to help.

 Program participants from across the state of Michigan gain tools and perspective needed to strengthen their leadership skills and develop relationships with an extraordinary cohort of peers dedicated to advancing the arts and culture field.

-MACC will begin accepting applications for the 2022-2023 cohort of Rising Leaders (running October 2022 - April 2023) in June 2022.
+The application period for the 2022-2023 cohort of Rising Leaders (running October 2022 - April 2023) is now closed.

 Contact MACC Arts Education Program Manager Chad Swan-Badgero at 517-881-9472 or BadgeroC@michigan.org.